compsage/let-him-cook-now/README.md

 ## Release Notes

+### 0.6.11
+Latest release:
+- GIFs now resize to fit panel (always fully visible, no cropping)
+- Fixed auto-play timer not starting on some VS Code versions
+- GIF anchored to top of panel

 ### 0.6.10
-Latest release:
-- Set Default gif display time to 90 seconds
+- Set default GIF display time to 90 seconds

 ### 0.6.9